cselab/aphros/README.md

-# Aphros
+# Aphrós

-Solver for incompressible multiphase flows with surface tension.
+Finite volume solver for incompressible multiphase flows with surface tension.
+Key features:

+- implementation in C++14
+- scalability to thousands of compute nodes with the Cubism library for distributed computing on structured grids
+- coroutines to enable encapsulation in the block-wise processing framework
+- fluid solver based on SIMPLE or Bell-Colella-Glaz methods
+- conservative split PLIC advection solver
+- novel particle method for curvature more accurate at lower resolutions

 ## Clone